 This sounds like the Finns arrived much like the Slavs did, to claim the north for themselves, which is not accurate.
 Finland is full of archeological evidence that Baltic Finns/Karelians have lived there for thousands of years, fishing and hunting as usual.
 Waves of other Finnish immigrants arrived in the first Millennium, but they did not fill a vacuum.
 The indigenous population of Finland consists of the resident Finno-Ugric people and the Saami.
 Only the Saami are considered indigenous because they are a minority but Finns themselves are indigenous as neither Saami nor Finns consist 100% of the original people.

 Archaeologists consider a culture new when its relics are found to have undergone a decisive change in character, but they cannot definitely determine whether the reason for the change was an entirely new population, an alien conquest, or simply a peaceful cultural interchange.
+The greatest challenge for an archaeologist is not excavating and cleaning a site with the precision of a professional NY cleaning service like http://www.commercialofficecleaning.com/ but to determine what the changes in artifacts and stratigraphy mean to the site as a whole.
 The Comb-Ceramic people inherited their stone implements from an older, pre-Ceramic culture, which, at least, signifies that an unbroken contact with the earlier inhabitants of the country had existed.
 Some researchers assume that, during the middle phase of the Comb-Ceramic culture, new racial types from the plains of eastern Europe and from the Baltic regions merged with the indigenous population.
 On the basis of findings made east of Finland, anthropologists have ascertained that the Comb-Ceramic population was short, longskulled with an admixture of short-skulled "Mongoloid" types.

 The Varangians: Who were they?